m-kru/hbs/user-manual/architecture.typ

   }
   ```
   Three flip-flop cores are defined in the snippet.
-  The below snippet presents output for listing flip-flop cores.
+  The following snippet presents output for listing flip-flop cores:
   ```
   [user@host tmp]$ hbs list-cores lib::pkg1::d-flip-flop